New life for Calistoga's Hotel D'Amici

 Calistogans who happened to be on Lincoln Avenue this past week near the old Hotel D’Amici Ristorante got a pleasant surprise, as the front door was open.
 Not for business, yet, but for renovations.

-The building, at 1436 Lincoln Ave., between the Smoke Shop and Ace Hardware, has been shuttered since 2017.
+The building, at 1436 Lincoln Ave., has been shuttered since 2017.
 The historic building dates back to the 1920s, and has been in need of a costly seismic retrofit.

 Carl Dene recently purchased the building from the Pestoni family, who were close to tearing the building down due to the expense of the retrofit.